danit1972/danit1972/README.md

 💼 Currently working as an independent professional.
 📍 Ubicado en Panama.

-🌱 I’m currently learning Python, Azure Devops
+🌱 I’m currently learning and developing projects in:

+- Power BI – Advanced modeling, DAX, and performance optimization
+- Python – Data analysis, automation, and visualization
+- Looker – Data exploration and LookML development
+- Dataiku – End-to-end data workflows and machine learning integration

 <!--
 **danit1972/danit1972** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.